Westcon Imagine 2014 - In a world where agile is everything for business, ‘software defined’ is reaching beyond the data centre.

 “We enable the network virtualisation element through our NSX portfolio, and software defined storage is subsequently delivered through our storage policy based management engine and our hyper-converged VSAN (Virtual SAN) capability.

 “In addition to this robust virtualised infrastructure, we wrap our vRealize Cloud Management Platform around it to enable class and market leading automation, operations and business management.
-This layer provides through policy, the ability to model an application once, deploy it many times and in many places – even in non-VMware infrastructure environments –
+This layer provides through policy, the ability to model an application once, deploy it many times and in many places – even in non-VMware infrastructure environments –with governance.

 “At the same time as we deploy the application, we also integrate with the networking and storage layers to connect, secure, store and protect the workload to guarantee service levels.